pjtunstall/push-swap/README.md

 In case you want to run `main_test.go`, be aware that it expects both these binaries to be built and in their eponymous folders.

+We've provided a Zsh script to run the audit questions.
+Make sure the executables are built in the correct folders before running it.
+If you want to take this shortcut, cd to the root directory and type `chmod +x audit.zsh`, then execute the audit script with `./audit.zsh`, assuming you have Zsh.
+If you have Bash, change the shebang at the beginning of the file to `#!/usr/bin/env bash`.
+(Don't worry about the extension.)

 ## 2. A quick note about newline characters

 In the `checker` example above, every instruction is followed by a newline character, `\n`, as it should be according to the project description: